Why having a source of income can boost your travel enjoyment.

 How long has your longest trip abroad been?
 A few days, a week, a few weeks, at most?
 And how often have you returned home rested but curiously disappointed, hoping you could’ve stayed just a couple of days longer?
 Well, if you work remotely, you can stay for as long as you want!
 Working online means there’s no job for you to return to – all you need is your trusty laptop and a working internet connection!
 Remote writers don’t need to worry about their job location; as long as they put in the hours and turn in good quality texts, they might as well be working from the moon!

 Prolonging your travel time opens up a multitude of opportunities for you both as a traveller and a teleworker.
 Not only will you have more time to catch up on your sightseeing, but seeing more of where you are will probably serve as great inspiration, especially if you’re a travel writer or blogger.
 Extending your stay also has the benefit of eliminating that pressing urgency for cramming as many experiences as possible into a short time frame.
 Instead, you can afford to take things slow and truly savour every second of your trip.

 2) You don’t have to live on a budget

 Have you ever found yourself having to cut back on your expenditures as you near the end of a holiday?
 Travelling requires a fair amount of financial backing and the discerning traveller will go to great lengths to save as much as possible, sometimes even compromising on their travel enjoyment.
 Many tourists will have a budget they plan to stick to throughout their stay, perhaps opting for cheaper, less comfortable alternatives in order to cut costs.
-If you’re working and travelling at the same time, however, you don’t have to stick to any budget whatsoever.
+If you work and travel at the same time, however, you don’t have to stick to any budget whatsoever.
 You have a steady source of income which you can dip into at will – exactly the same as you would be doing at home.
 That means you won’t have to skimp on necessities such as good accommodation and transport.

 3) You don’t have to take time off work